-Proposals for greatly enhanced stewardship of the next phase of the UKCS’s life to maximise oil and gas recovery.
+Proposals for greatly enhanced stewardship in next phase of UKCS to maximise oil and gas recovery.

-I am pleased to publish my Final Report today (24 Feb 2014).
+I am pleased to publish my Interim Report today (11 Nov).

 Since Ed Davey, Secretary of State for Energy and Climate Change, asked me in June to lead a review of UK offshore oil and gas recovery, I have taken evidence from a large number of interested parties.
 I would like to express my gratitude to all those who have contributed, from both government and industry.
 My first comment is that Ed Davey was absolutely right to commission this review at such a pivotal time as we move into the next phase of the UKCS.